-Here’s Cabin in the Sky, which is the first all-black Hollywood film in the ’40s, which Yip and Harold did also.
-“Happiness Is Just a Thing Called Joe.”
-Here’s Bloomer Girl that I’m talking about.
+ERNIE HARBURG: Here’s Cabin in the Sky, which is the first all-black Hollywood film in the '40s, which Yip and Harold did also.
+“Happiness is Just a Thing Called Joe.”
+Here's Bloomer Girl that I’m talking about.
 So, we should be, somehow, coming onto Finian’s Rainbow.
 But here’s Yip here.
 There’s a video of Yip talking, if you want to meet the man.

 INTERVIEWER: You got into political trouble in this country at a time when a lot of people got into political trouble, during the McCarthy years.
 Were you blacklisted?